The link between Parkinson’s and boxing: Fighting off symptoms

 How are Parkinson's and boxing related?

 Research is limited, but boxers and their caregivers have noticed major improvements in their symptoms.
-One particular boxer, Richard Ross (click to read Richard's story), started off with tremors, a shuffling gait, and sleeping problems; however, after consistent attendance he is feeling stronger, more flexible, and more confident.
 The classes also offer a chance for caregivers to connect and feel supported.

 Emerging case studies support this idea.
 A small study followed a few boxers in the Rock Steady Boxing Foundation.
 The results published in Physical Therapy found that all boxers who followed through on 12 weeks of training saw improvements in their symptoms.
 The study tracked balance, gait, quality of life, and disability.